-SELECTED REPRESENTATIONSRecent Sullivan & Cromwell cybersecurity experience includes:
+SELECTED REPRESENTATIONSRecent Sullivan & Cromwell cybersecurity experience includes advising:

-- Advice to public and private company boards of directors on their responsibilities for cybersecurity governance.
+- Public and private company boards of directors on their responsibilities for cybersecurity governance.

-- Advice and assistance to public and private companies and hedge funds in drafting and assessing cyber incident response plans.
+- Public and private companies and hedge funds in drafting and assessing cyber incident response plans.

-- Advice to public and private companies on planning for communications with law enforcement and regulators about a cyber incident.
+- Public and private companies on planning for communications with law enforcement and regulators about a cyber incident.

-- Advice to companies on use of customer information for data analytics purposes, including whether certain uses would comply with federal and state privacy and other laws.
+- Companies on use of customer information for data analytics purposes, including whether certain uses would comply with federal and state privacy and other laws.

-- Advice and assistance to a financial institution in responding to a brute force attack on its network, including coordinating and communicating with regulators.
+- A financial institution in responding to a brute force attack on its network, including coordinating and communicating with regulators.

-- Advice and assistance to Scottrade with respect to the exposure of unencrypted files containing customers’ personal data, including on state privacy law issues and nationwide customer notification.
+- Scottrade with respect to the exposure of unencrypted files containing customers’ personal data, including on state privacy law issues and nationwide customer notification.

-- Advice and assistance to a public company regarding a potential state-sponsored cybersecurity breach of its systems, including coordinating with federal law enforcement and intelligence agencies.
+- A public company regarding a potential state-sponsored cybersecurity breach of its systems, including coordinating with federal law enforcement and intelligence agencies.

-- Advice and assistance to a public company retailer regarding a potential cybercriminal compromise of its payment processing platform resulting in unauthorized charges on customers’ credit cards.
+- A public company retailer regarding a potential cybercriminal compromise of its payment processing platform resulting in unauthorized charges on customers’ credit cards.

-- Advice and assistance to owners of a privately held company in responding to a cyber-fraud, as a result of which the client successfully recovered nearly $20 million transferred to Hong Kong without authorization.
+- Owners of a privately held company in responding to a cyber-fraud, as a result of which the client successfully recovered nearly $20 million transferred to Hong Kong without authorization.

-- Advice and assistance to numerous other companies and individuals targeted in cyber-fraud schemes, including coordination with federal and international law enforcement, and coordination of overseas litigation resulting in substantial recoveries for our clients.
+- Numerous other companies and individuals targeted in cyber-fraud schemes, including coordination with federal and international law enforcement, and coordination of overseas litigation resulting in substantial recoveries for our clients.

-- Advice and assistance to a financial institution that transferred millions of dollars in client funds in response to unauthorized, “spoofed” wire transfer requests that falsely appeared to be from its customer.
+- A financial institution that transferred millions of dollars in client funds in response to unauthorized, “spoofed” wire transfer requests that falsely appeared to be from its customer.